 The unlock code can be freely chosen.

-3.2 Displaying the state of the energy system on the nx-interface
+3.2 Displaying the state of the energy system in nextOS

 The actual and historical state of the energy system can be seen on the screens of Level 1 of the energy system.